Pūrākaunui Falls

 Catlins

-The falls and walk sit within a scenic forest reserve.
-The large beech and podocarp trees are most apparent from the road and car park.
-Once in the forest, the incredibly gnarled ancient kamahi trees are a feature, followed by the intense peeling orange trunks and shapes of big mature kōtukutuku (native fuschia trees).
-The kōtukutuku flowers from around August to December, and the small purple berries are edible.
-If it is flowering when you visit, you will spot the small red flowers on the ground.
+The falls are nestled within a scenic forest reserve, home to large beech and podocarp trees visible from the road and car park.
+As you venture deeper into the forest, you'll encounter ancient, gnarled kāmahi trees and the striking orange trunks of mature kōtukutuku (native fuchsia trees).
+The kōtukutuku flowers from August to December, and its small purple berries are edible.
+If you visit during the flowering season, you will notice the small red flowers scattered on the ground.

-The falls are popular and will be very busy during peak holiday periods.
-They have long been a top destination, appearing in travel literature, postcards, and a postage stamp.
-It is on everyone’s bucket list.
-Although the car park is big by Catlins standards and has a toilet block and picnic facilities, try to avoid peak holiday periods.
+Pūrākaunui Falls is a popular destination, especially during peak holiday periods, and has been featured in travel literature, postcards, and even a postage stamp.
+While the car park is spacious by the standards of the Catlins, and equipped with a toilet block and picnic facilities, visiting outside peak times is recommended to avoid crowds.

-From Owaka, take the Southern Scenic Route southwest past Catlins Lake to the signposted intersection with Pūrākaunui Falls Road.
-Take the falls road southeast and follow it to the falls car park.
-This section of the road is sealed.
-It is a 15 km drive and takes about 15 minutes.
-You can easily add short side trips to stunning Pūrākaunui Bay and Helena Falls Beach with a turn-off before the falls on gravel Long Point Road.
+To reach Pūrākaunui Falls from Owaka, follow the Southern Scenic Route southwest past Catlins Lake to the signposted intersection with Pūrākaunui Falls Road.
+Turn southeast onto this road and continue to the falls car park.
+This 15 km drive takes about 15 minutes and is fully sealed.
+Before reaching the falls, you can take short detours to Pūrākaunui Bay and Helena Falls Beach via Long Point Road.

 10 images